WebAssembly/spec/spectec/doc/Language.md

 ```
 to ensure that the clauses are disjoint.

-Like syntax, functions are interpreted as inductive definitions.
-This is an assumption that is not verified by the SpecTec frontend.

 The use of a [declared variable or type](#variable-declarations) in a pattern
 is only matched by values included in that type.
 This is relevant in the case of subtyping,